Study Abroad Frequently Asked Questions

 As a study abroad student, you can study at our campuses in Geneva, Switzerland; Leiden, the Netherlands; London, England; Vienna, Austria; and Bangkok (graduate) or Cha-am

-Webster University undergraduate students can also take advantage of our affiliations with universities in China, Belgium, Japan and Mexico.
+Webster University undergraduate students can also take advantage of our affiliations with universities in China, Belgium, Spain, Germany, Japan, and Mexico.
 Additionally, Webster offers a number of faculty-led short-term programs that take students elsewhere throughout the world.

 Who can study abroad?